How to obtain a life partnership for same-sex couples in Croatia: Guide for 2023

 It is allowed by law for two people who are not Croatian citizens to have their life partnership registered in Croatia, as citizenship is not a prerequisite for having the partnership recognized in Croatia.

-Article 3 of the law stipulates that informal life-partnership is a community of family life of two persons of the same sex, who have not entered into a life partnership before the competent body but have lived in a lasting union for at least three years.
-This is similar to the stipulations valid for a de-facto marriage of persons of opposite sex, which in Croatia is recognized as equal to a marriage.
+Article 3 of the law stipulates that an informal life partnership is a community of family life of two persons of the same sex who have not entered into a life partnership before the competent body but have lived in a lasting union for at least 3 years.
+They mustn’t live in another informal union or informal life partnership.

-When one of the spouses has a child or children from a previous relationship, the other spouse can request from the municipal court (in the child’s place of residence) to be appointed a partner-guardian.
+When one of the spouses has a child or children from a previous relationship, the other spouse can request from the municipal court (in the child’s place of residence) to be appointed as a partner-guardian.
 However, this is only possible when the child or children in question do not already have a legal parent.

-For example, if two women have entered into life partnership and one of them has children from her previous marriage, the new spouse may not legally adopt her spouse’s children if the father is living and has not lost his parental rights.
-The most the new spouse can hope for is to be a “step-mother” to the children.
+For example, if two women have entered into a life partnership and one of them has children from her previous marriage, the new spouse may not legally adopt her spouse’s children if the father is living and has not lost his parental rights.
+The most the new spouse can hope for is to be a “stepmother” to the children.
 All the rights and obligations still fall onto the biological parents.

 If two women have a child together via an egg donor and the sperm donor has not petitioned for his parental rights, then the mother who did not give birth may petition the municipal court to be appointed a partner-guardian.
 The court will ask the corresponding social welfare center for their opinion.
 If all goes well, the other spouse can be appointed a partner-guardian with the same rights and obligations as someone who legally adopts a child.